deas/argocd-conductr/README.md

 Some opinions first:

 - YAML at scale is ... terrible.
 Unfortunately, there is no way around.
-- CI/CD usually comes with horrible DX : “.. it’s this amalgamation of scripts in YAML tied together with duct tape.”
+- CI/CD usually comes with horrible DX: “.. it’s this amalgamation of scripts in YAML tied together with duct tape.”
+- CI/CD should enable basic inner loop local development.
+Should not be `git commit -m hoping-for-the-best && git push`
 - Naming ... is hard
 - Joining clusters is hard (e.g. Submariner)
 - Beware of Magic 🎩🪄🐰 (e.g. Argo CD helm release changes when Prometheus CRDs become available)